viamrobotics/docs/docs/viam/_index.md

 With it you can:

 - Managing permissions within your organization and locations.
-- Managing software across your fleet, including deployment of code and machine learning models.
+- Manage software across your fleet, including deployment of code and machine learning models.
 - Keeping your robot configuration and capabilities up-to-date.

 ## Next steps